Shyru/Phutler/README.md

 The basic principle is that phutler provides a number of data-sources which can be used to gather data, and it provides a number of actions that can be executed.
 A Task uses data from the data-sources and triggers actions.

-Phutler is based on the excellect reactphp, so you get all the benefits of reactphp for free.
+Phutler is based on the excellect reactphp (node for php), so you get all the benefits of reactphp for free.

 Data-Sources